|

 Another possibility: certain viruses escape from cells NOT by bursting

-Could such virii push through the gas/liquid interface?
-They'd dry out,
+Could such virii push through the surface-tension layer in our wet lungs?

 snap off, and be carried away by moving air.
 At the microscopic scale,